-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 {- ^ Acknowledge a processed message so it is not redelivered. __Not__ acking

-is how a failed job is retried (the header's "retry is don't ack").
+is how a failed job is retried (the header's "retry is don't ack"), so a

 -}